Isaramirezca/vge-workflow/README.md

 * Install Pip
 * Install Jupyter notebook with pip

-More information on the Jupyter Project is available [here](https://github.com/Isaramirezca/vge-workflow/blob/isa-branch/Exchange.ipynb)
+More information on the use of the Jupyter Project in this workflow is available [here](https://github.com/Isaramirezca/vge-workflow/blob/isa-branch/Exchange.ipynb)

 # Credits